tebe-nigrelli/MMN-Group-Project/README.md

 ### Classification performance

-For static, all models performed with accuracy near 0.85 [Table 3], while drifting performed with near perfect accuracy [Table 4].
+For static, all models performed with accuracy near 0.85, while drifting performed with near perfect accuracy.
 In both datasets, logistic regression performed best.
 The difference in performance can be explained by having more orientation-selective features (81 from 43), with these neurons having higher OSI values, though the existence of resolution changes between static and drifting gratings is possibly affecting decoding.
 Moreover, our model is limited by having 5 stimulus presentations for drifting and 20 for static.

 ### Cross condition analysis between static and drifting stimuli